sharadbhamkar/git-demo/README.md

 # git-demo
-##This is a readme file with mark down syntax.....
+##This is a readme file with mark down syntax
  hello  welocome